alexdodonov/mezon-router/README.md

 ## Contributors

 [@jaumarar](https://github.com/jaumarar) - have implemented multiple middleware for routes.
+Global middleware is also made by him.

 Once again thank you people for your contributions )